 Aerospace Toolbox lets you design and analyze scenarios consisting of satellites and ground stations.
 You can propagate satellite trajectories from orbital elements or two-line element sets, load in satellite and constellation ephemerides, perform mission analysis tasks such as line-of-sight access, and visualize the scenario as a ground track or globe.

 Use functions to estimate aerodynamic flight parameters, such as airspeed, incidence and sideslip angles, Mach number, and relative pressure, density, and temperature ratios.

-Use built-in quaternion functions to calculate their norm, modulus, natural logarithm, product, division, inverse, power, or exponential.
-Or you can interpolate between two quaternions using the linear, spherical-linear, or normalized-linear methods.
+Use built-in functions to calculate quaternion norm, modulus, natural logarithm, product, division, inverse, power, or exponential.
+Interpolate between two quaternions using linear, spherical-linear, or normalized-linear methods.

 Use validated environment models, including the COSPAR International Reference Atmosphere 1986, 1976 COESA, International Standard Atmosphere (ISA), Lapse Rate Atmosphere, and 2001 U.S. Naval Research Lab Exosphere, to represent the Earth’s atmosphere.

 Calculate gravity and magnetic fields using standard models.
 Functions let you implement the Earth Geopotential Models, World Magnetic Models, and the International Geomagnetic Reference Field, including EGM2008, WMM2020, and IGRF13.
 You can also calculate height and undulations based on geoid data downloadable via the Add-On Explorer.

 Use the horizontal wind function to implement the U.S. Naval Research Laboratory Horizontal Wind Model routine and calculate the meridional and zonal components of the wind for one or more sets of geophysical data.